-Jan Schenker, Head of Sales within our Automotive portfolio, was able to give us a peek at the inner workings of AutoScout24’s dealership support and how their processes ultimately benefit not only the people who sell the cars but the users who buy them.
-In addition, Mathias Jenny, Head of UX Research at Automotive, gave us some insight into how improving the user experience is paramount for the enjoyment of the whole customer journey.
+Jan Schenker, Head of Sales within our Automotive portfolio, gave us a peek at the inner workings of AutoScout24’s dealership support.
+He explained how their processes benefit not only the sellers but also the users buying the cars.
+In addition, Mathias Jenny, Head of UX Research, highlighted enhancing user experience as vital for enjoying the entire customer journey.

-There are two ways via which a car dealer will end up selling on AutoScout24: Either the dealership contacts AutoScout24 or – and this is more common – an AutoScout24 representative approaches the dealership, introduces them to our product, its advantages, and benefits, and signs them up to an insertion subscription.
+There are two ways via which a car dealer will end up selling on AutoScout24: Dealerships either contact AutoScout24 or, more commonly, a representative introduces our product, its advantages, and signs them up.

-After the dealership has signed a contract, the Field Service team will begin the onboarding process.
-This team sets up the system and shows the dealership how to upload their vehicles to the platform and how to use the AutoScout24 Digital Showroom.
-During the contract period, the dealership is free to list as many vehicles as are available and is able to receive purchase inquiries.
+After the dealership has signed a contract, the Field Service team will begin the dealership support onboarding process.
+The team arranges the system setup and guides dealerships in uploading vehicles and utilizing the AutoScout24 Digital Showroom.
+Throughout the contract duration, the dealership can list available vehicles and receive inquiries from potential buyers without constraints.
 Ideally, the dealership will be able to sell the vehicles online.
-Shortly before the agreed-upon contract period ends, the dealership is contacted by the Account Manager at AutoScout24 to discuss a continuation of the contract.
+Shortly before the contract period ends, AutoScout24’s Account Manager contacts dealerships to discuss contract extension possibilities.

 Pretty straightforward, right?
 So what exactly are the benefits of using AutoScout24 to sell or buy a car?

-AutoScout24 is the largest online car marketplace in Switzerland and therefore offers a huge range of dealerships for new and used cars with a high volume of users searching every day.
+AutoScout24 is the online car marketplace in Switzerland with the best selection of vehicles.
+Therefore it offers a huge range of dealerships for new and used cars with a high volume of users searching every day.
 For sellers this means having a high reach, with over 500 search queries being generated every minute, one new used car being advertised every minute and one used car being sold via the platform every 67 seconds!
 A lot of engagement and activity for one minute.

 Similarly, a buyer has the largest selection of cars on one platform.
 Not only can a buyer find virtually any vehicle on AutoScout24, but at the same time they can find out about insurance and financing costs.
 To make the platform even more trustworthy, a buyer gets a useful piece of preliminary information via the supplier rating, that tells them whether they are looking at a good dealership or not.